planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 Rallies only raise Mettle if above zero, so if the vehicle is Staggered and the driver is not, only the driver’s Mettle recovers.
 The car needs a stint in the repair shop.

 - **Crashing** is when a vehicle hits an obstacle or rolls over.
 Vehicle and passengers take damage as a Hazard pool equal to their current Speed plus a bonus also equal to current Speed.
-If not wearing seatbelts or other safety devices, double the bonus.
-For example, a Crash at 3 Speed inflicts 3D+3 damage, but the guy too cool to wear a seatbelt takes 3D+6.
+The Vehicle gets no FRAME Soak, but the driver and passengers Soak normally.
+This can mean that the driver loses Mettle twice, first for the vehicle damage and next for the passenger damage.
+For example, a Crash at 3 Speed inflicts 3D+3.
+The driver takes this hit to their Mettle unsoaked, then the driver and any passengers take 3D+3 damage with their usual Soak values.
 - **Ramming** turns a vehicle into a deadly weapon by sideswiping, t-boning, or rear-ending.
 Against another vehicle, make an Attack Check of the Vehicle’s Handling versus the target’s current Speed (or POISE if a pedestrian!).
 Ram damage to the target is the rammer’s FRAME + Speed + Edge.
 The Ramming vehicle also takes damage, equal to the target’s FRAME + Speed.
 Double effective Speed for both in a head-on collision.

 ### Repairs